Large deviation principle for moment map estimation: Moment map estimation

 \subsection{Rate function and some properties}

-We now give the definition of the rate function appearing in Theorem~\ref{thm:LDP}, then we prove its equivalence with several other expressions. \begin{definition} For $\rho\ge 0$ (not necessarily normalized), we define the function $\ratefunction{\rho}:i\mathfrak{k}^*\to(-\infty,\infty]$ as
+We now give the definition of the rate function appearing in Theorem~\ref{thm:LDP}, then we prove its equivalence with several other expressions. \begin{definition} For $\rho\ge 0$ (not necessarily normalised), we define the function $\ratefunction{\rho}:i\mathfrak{k}^*\to(-\infty,\infty]$ as

 \end{definition} \begin{proposition} Let $x=\action{h}{x_0}$ with $x_0\in \positivechamber$ and $h\in K$.
 Then

 where

 \end{proposition} \begin{proof} $\chi_x$ is multiplicative on $G_x$, therefore $-\ln\chi_x(g^{-1})=\ln\chi_x(g)$ for $g\in G_x$.
 From this equality and $G\ge G_x\ge hBh^{-1}=hANh^{-1}hTh^{-1}=hNAh^{-1}hTh^{-1}$ we obtain the inequalitites